-The System Security Plan (SSP) is derived from this manual and the SRMP and describes the implementation and operation of controls for a system.
+The System Security Plan (SSP) describes the implementation and operation of controls for a system.
+It is derived by selecting relevant controls from the ISM with additional controls based on the security risks identified in the associated SRMP.
 Depending on the documentation framework chosen, some details common to multiple systems could be consolidated in a higher level SSP.

-Control: 0041; Revision: 0; Updated: Sep-08; Applicability: G, P, C, S, TS; Compliance: must; Authority: AA Agencies must ensure that every system is covered by an SSP.
+Control: 0041; Revision: 1; Updated: Sep-17; Applicability: UD, P, C, S, TS; Compliance: must; Authority: AA Every system must be covered by a document that fulfils the purpose of an SSP.